yasufum/dpdk-installer/README.md

   - nr_hugepages: Number of hugepages.
   - dpdk_interfaces: List of names of network interface assign to DPDK.

-If you use other than 2048kB of hugepage size (typically 1GB), you have to define it as mount option described in "Using Hugepages with the DPDK" section in [Getting Started Guide](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html).
+If you use other than 2048kB of hugepage size (typically 1GB), define it as mount option described in "Using Hugepages with the DPDK" section in [Getting Started Guide](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html).